A guide to Mobile Device Management remote control and viewing

 Esper offers remote viewing as part of our console, which is easy to set up and use.

-Remote monitoring vs remote access and remote viewing
+Remote monitoring vs remote control and remote viewing

 While “monitoring” and “viewing” are similar terms, there’s an important distinction in the way they’re used:: “remote monitoring” is almost exclusively used by people who are looking to spy on another Android device.